GitHubDragonFly/Android_Phone_Test/README.md

 ![Start Page](screenshots/App%20Running%20Screen%20(Pixel%203a%20Emulator).png?raw=true)

 # Functionality
-- Only a single value will be displayed per tag entered, either of string/char/integer/float...etc.
+- Only a single value will be displayed per tag entered, either of string / char / integer / float ... etc.
-- The default PLC values are set in the MainActivity.java file (variables: abCPU, abIPAddress, abPath, abProgram, abTimeout, boolDisplay) and can be changed to match any specific setup.
+- The default PLC values are set in the `MainActivity.java` file (variables: abCPU, abIPAddress, abPath, abProgram, abTimeout, boolDisplay) and can be changed to match any specific setup.
-- The app provides automated READ while, during this operation, unused tag spots can be populated and used to write in parallel.
+- The app provides automated READ (`Auto ON`) while, during this operation, unused tag spots can be populated and used to write in parallel.
-- The "Write" buttons are enabled when the tag is present AND the value to write is present.
+- The `Write` buttons are enabled when the tag is present AND the value to write is present.
-- The "Get Tags" button will fetch ControlLogix tags and selecting any of the fetched tags will copy it to the clipboard.
+- The `Get Tags` button will fetch ControlLogix tags and selecting any of the fetched tags will copy it to the clipboard.
-- The Custom String Length has to be specified when the "custom string" data type is selected.
+- The Custom String Length has to be specified when the `custom string` data type is selected.
-- The "Gauge" screen is to demo [AndroidUserControls](https://github.com/GitHubDragonFly/AndroidUserControls) but does allow setting the PLC Tag for either or both: the green LED and the gauges (multiple data types supported).
+- The `Gauge` screen is to demo [AndroidUserControls](https://github.com/GitHubDragonFly/AndroidUserControls) but does allow setting the PLC Tag for either or both: the green LED and the gauges (multiple data types supported).
 The red and blue LEDs are only visible and functional in the Demo mode.
 - Modbus functionality of the libplctag library is not included in this app.